Reference

 - Sliding gate

-- A driveway gate that travels sideways on a track or cantilever rail.
-Picked when there is no room out front for a swing arc.
+- A gate that slides sideways to open, instead of swinging out.
+Picked when there is no room out front for a gate to swing.

 - Spear-top fence